HnZGaming/Gaalsien/Instance/motd.md

 * Programmable blocks will "overheat" if the computation takes 0.35ms per frame.
 * Type `!blocklimit mylimit` to see your status.

+(\*): Subparts have additional conditions due to the game's physics performance issue:
+- for grids with 500+ blocks, up to 1x subpart block can be placed.
+- for grids with 1000+ blocks, no subpart blocks can be placed.

 # Auto Moderator
 We have a bot that disables player grids that are consuming excess server resource.